navPersia/shopedgeservice_Microservices/README.md

 <h2> Description: </h2>
 <p>
 We connect people to each other.
-Sellers can put their goods on the website and the buyers can find them then contact the seller.
-Buyer can leave a rating with comments about seller later.
+Sellers can put their goods on the website, the buyers can find them and then contact the seller.
+Buyers can leave a rating with comments about the seller later.
 </p>

 <h2>Diagram:<h2>